PubInv/PubInv/index.md

 * **Don't build weapons.** Technology is not neutral.
 Some things are more easily used for good and harder to pervert than others.
 Invent things that heal, help, educate, entertain, enlighten, strengthen, and ennoble humanity.
+* **Ideas are cheap.** Invention requires a flash of insight, an inspiration.
+But that is only 1% of the work of developing an idea.
 * **Seek egalitarian usefulness.** All else being equal, inventions which make us more equal are better than inventions that make us less equal.
 * **Collaborate whenever possible.** Even if it slows you down, try to involve others